casper-network/docs-archive/node-operator/bonding.rst

 Bonding
 =======

-It is recommended that a bonding request be sent prior to beginning the synchronization process.
+It is recommended that a bonding request be sent once the node has completed the synchronization process.
 Bonding in Casper takes place through the auction contract via the ``add_bid.wasm`` contract.
 The auction runs for a future era, every era.
 The Chainspec specifies the number of slots available, and the auction will  take the top N slots and create the validator set for the future era.
 In the testnet, era durations are approx. 30 minutes.
 The entire process takes approximately 3 eras.
 Therefore, the time of submission